CodeByCalvin/reactsocialmediasite/README.md

 - **Like/Dislike button**: Each post has a dynamic like/dislike button which allows users to like OR dislike the video
 - **React and Bootstrap**: Built using the power of React and Bootstrap for a modern, responsive design.

-## Technologies Used
+## Technologies/Libraries Used

 - React
+- Bootstrap 5
+- CSS
 - Toastr Notification library
-- Bootstrap
-- CSS
+- FortAwesome (logos)

 ## Upcoming Features